harp-eng/loan-application/README.md

 ## Loan Application
 Loan management system

-The project main purpose to manage loan related operations like create loan request, approval or rejection  and record installments.
+The main purpose of this project is to manage loan related operations like create loan request, approval or rejection  and record installments.

-task covered in this Project:
+task covered in this project:

  - APIs created to store loan request, get all loan request, particular request information and API to store installments.
  - Authication API provided for example register , login and All the requests are authenticated with Bearer Token Authentication